-- Heavy bleeding or an abnormal structure of the uterus, cervix, or vagina may cause too many endometrial cells to go up through the fallopian tubes and then into the belly.
+- Abnormal structure of the uterus, cervix, or vagina may cause too many endometrial cells to go up through the fallopian tubes and then into the belly.
 (This is called retrograde menstruation).

 - Blood or lymph fluid may carry endometrial cells to other parts of the body.
-Or the cells may be moved during a surgery, such as an episiotomy or a cesarean delivery.
+Or the cells may be moved during a surgery, such as a cesarean delivery.